zzpj/tips-demo/README.md

-# tips-demo
+# Java is not dead YET!
-This is a demo for bigger java tipps initiatives
+Watch me for more